 Step #5.
 Tap on Edit at the top right corner.

 Step #6.
 Next up, find the website which you want to switch to mobile version.
 Then, tap on the red button to the left of it and hit Delete.

 Step #7.
 Finally, make sure to tap on Done at the top right to confirm.

 Now, open Safari and head over to this website.
 Its mobile version will be waiting for you.

 Note: For those unfamiliar, there are a couple of ways through which you can access the desktop version of any site.
 Just head over to a site using Safari and then touch and hold the refresh button → choose Request Desktop Site.
 Alternately, tap on the share button and select Request Desktop Site in the share sheet.

 As mentioned above, switching back to the mobile version is much easier in Chrome and Firebox.
 Keep reading…

-How to Switch Between Desktop and Mobile Site in Chrome on iPhone and iPad
+How to Switch Between Desktop and Mobile Site in Chrome

 To go back to the mobile site in Chrome, all you need to do is just tap on the more button (three dots) at the bottom right corner and then select Request Mobile Site.
 Now, Chrome will refresh and bring back the mobile version of this website.